 The timing of the ripening of the wild strawberries couldn’t have been more perfect, and that is why I cannot help but to think of them as a gift.
 As Kimmerer describes, “Gifts from the earth … establish a particular relationship, an obligation of sorts to give, to receive, and to reciprocate” (Braiding Sweetgrass, page 25).
 For three months in the summer of 2018 I was able to give the La Garita Wilderness a long overdue check-up on the various impacts that it had been receiving and had no idea that in doing so I would also be building a relationship of reciprocity with the wilderness.

-The work that my internship partner and I were able to accomplish in the La Garita Wilderness in the summer of 2018 will help wilderness land managers better understand the impact trends occurring in the wilderness overtime, has helped to identify recreation sites and trails that are in need of rehabilitation, and has also allowed for stories, such as the ones I have shared in this paper, of the stewardship and relationships only found in wilderness, to be experienced and told again.
+The work that my internship partner and I were able to accomplish in the La Garita Wilderness in the summer of 2018 will help wilderness land managers better understand the impact trends occurring in the wilderness overtime, has helped to identify recreation sites and trails that are in need of a best rehab center , and has also allowed for stories, such as the ones I have shared in this paper, of the stewardship and relationships only found in wilderness, to be experienced and told again.

 Kimmerer, Robin Wall.
 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants.
 Milkweed Editions, 2015.